OlympusDAO/olympus-protocol-metrics-subgraph/README.md

 1. Update the `SUBGRAPH_VERSION` variable in the `.subgraph-version` file.
 1. Run `yarn build`
 1. Run `yarn deploy:dev`
+1. Update the `SUBGRAPH_ID` variable in the `.subgraph-version` file with the subgraph id that was displayed in the output.

 A URL for the GraphQL Explorer will be provided.